 Finally, the - Send Email Command - from the Email BizApp will allow us to easily send the zipped archive to the appropriate parties.
-Note that we utilize the Email BizApp because the embedded OneCloud email notification service does not allow you to send file attachments when utilizing a GroundRunner.
+We utilize the Email BizApp, because the embedded OneCloud email notification service does not allow you to send file attachments when utilizing a GroundRunner.

 As a matter of leading practice, we added the Runtime Input Trigger value to the subject line, and the output of the Get File Command to attachment parameters.